MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-guest-cluster.md

 ## Before you start

-Here are some considerations before you start deploying VMs to Hyper-V host clusters:
+Here are some considerations before you deploy VMs to Hyper-V host clusters:

 ::: moniker range="sc-vmm-2016"
 - VMs in a guest cluster can only be deployed to Hyper-V host clusters running Windows Server 2012 R2 or later.
 Otherwise, deployment will fail.